oqpvc/erdbeere/README.md

 ## Data Structures

 The “nicest possible manner” is of course a Web 2.0 application.
-This is hence a *Ruby on Rails* application, which of course isn't all that suitable to represent the aforementioned data — especially the mathematical implications.
+This is hence a *Ruby on Rails* application, which isn't all that suitable to represent the aforementioned data — especially the mathematical implications.

-We will explain the data structures using example pieces of code.
+We will explain the internal data structures using example pieces of code.

 ### Categories, Properties and Implications